EECE3093C/team-project-golden-girls/README.md

 # Obscene Odds

-We will be making a sports betting application. **There will be dark mode**.
+Obscene odds is a sports betting application. **There will be dark mode**.
 Maybe this whole thing will be dark mode!

-Our platform is obscenely helpful.

 ## Vision